alexgibson/alxgbsn.co.uk/_posts/2013-02-20-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 Setup
 ---------

-First, include the main notify.js JavaScript file in your HTML document:

-{% highlight html %}
-<script src="notify.js"></script>
-{% endhighlight %}
+This component can be used as an AMD module, or a global.

-Next create a new Notify instance, passing the relevant message parameters and callbacks you want to use:
+To initialize a web notification create a new `Notify` instance, passing the message `title` as well as any other options you wish to use.

 {% highlight javascript %}
 var myNotification = new Notify('Yo dawg!', {